arivictor/intentional-architecture-in-python/book/7-adapters.md

 You create a new adapter when:

 **You need a different storage mechanism.** PostgreSQL for production.
-SQLite for development.
-MongoDB for a microservice.
+SQLite for local development.
+In-memory for tests.

 **You need different behaviour in different environments.** Real email in production.
 Console output in development.
 Fake in tests.